Infinite-channel deep stable convolutional neural networks: Introduction

-Two common assumptions on the NN's parameters' distribution are at the basis of the interplay between NNs and GPs: A1) finite variance; A2) independent and identical distribution (iid).
-In this paper, we extend the main results of \citet{novak2018bayesian} and \citet{garriga2018deep} to the more general assumption of iid parameters distributed according to a stable distribution, effectively removing A1.
-More precisely, we study the infinite-channel limit of CNNs under the following general setting: i) the CNN is deep, namely is composed of multiple layers; ii) biases and scaled weights are iid according to a centered symmetric stable distribution; iii) the number of convolutional channels in each network's layers goes to infinity jointly on the layers; iv) the convergence in distribution is established jointly for multiple inputs, namely the convergence concerns the class of finite-dimensional distributions of the CNN viewed as a stochastic process.
-The use of stable distributions, which includes the Gaussian distribution as special case, is natural in this setting.
-Indeed, stable distributions are the most general distribution class toward which infinite sums of iid random variables can converge in distribution.
-See the monograph by \citet{samoradnitsky2017stable} for a detailed account on stable distributions.
+Fully-connected NNs are defined by an interleaved application of affine transforms and non-linear functions evaluated element-wise.
+Associating a distribution to the parameters of a NN allows us to consider the NN as a probabilistic model.
+Modern NNs typically operate in the over-parametrized regime, with millions of parameters representing a standard setting.
+As a way forward, \citet{neal2012bayesian} established the equivalence between a certain class of shallow probabilistic NNs and corresponding limiting GPs when the NN's width, hence the dimensionality of its parameters, becomes infinite.
+Recently, the NN-GP correspondences has been extended to deep fully-connected \citet{lee2017deep, matthews2018gaussianB} and convolutional \citet{novak2018bayesian,garriga2018deep} NNs.
+Two common properties of the NN's parameters' distribution underlay the NN-GP correspondence: i) finite variance ii) iid distribution.
+In this paper we extend the results of \citet{novak2018bayesian,garriga2018deep} to iid parameters distributed according to a Stable distribution (SD), effectively removing assumption i).
+More precisely, we study the infinite-channel limit of CNNs in the following general setting: i) the CNN is deep, namely is composed of multiple layers; ii) biases and scaled weights are iid according to a centered symmetric SD; iii) number of convolutional channels in each network’s layers goes to infinity jointly on the layers; iv) the convergence in distribution is established jointly for multiple inputs, namely the convergence concerns the class of finite dimensional distributions of the CNN viewed as a stochastic process.
+The use of SDs, which includes the Gaussian distribution as special case, is natural in this setting.
+Indeed, SDs are the most general distribution class toward which infinite sums of iid random variables can converge in law \citet{samoradnitsky2017stable}.
+Through this paper we define a deep CNN (DCNN) of the form $f^{(1)} = W^{(1)}* x + b^{(1)}$ and $f^{(l)} = W^{(L)} * \phi (f^{(l-1)}) + b^{(l)}$ for $l=2, \dots, L$, where $l$ indexes the $L$ layers, $\{W^{(l)}\}_{l=1}^L$ are the weights, $\{b^{(l)}\}_{l=1}^L$ are the biases and $\phi$ is an activation function.
+We show that the infinite-channel limit of the DCNN, under suitable scaling on the weights, is a stochastic process whose finite-dimensional distributions are multivariate SDs \citet{samoradnitsky2017stable}.
+This process is referred to as the convolutional stable process (CSP).
+Our result contributes to the theory of DCNNs, and it paves the way to extend the research directions that rely on Gaussian infinite wide limits.